Robert Hutt

 Robert John Hutt (born c.
-1977) is a United States Space Force brigadier general who commanded the 460th Operations Group from 2018 to 2020.
+1977) is a United States Space Force major general who commanded the 460th Operations Group from 2018 to 2020.
 He now serves as the deputy program manager of Golden Dome of America.
 He previously served as the legislative liaison of the Space Force.

 Hutt entered the United States Air Force in 1999 after graduating from the United States Air Force Academy.
 He initially served as a career missile officer before transitioning to becoming a career space operations officer.
 He has experience in the electronic warfare and missile warning mission areas, serving as commander of the 21st Operations Support Squadron.
 While commanding the 460th Operations Group, he deployed to Qatar in 2020 to serve as director of space forces of the Air Forces Central Command.

 Hutt transferred to the Space Force in 2021, serving as senior executive officer to General John W. Raymond.
 In 2023, he was promoted to brigadier general.